The new features in unittest for Python 2.7 backported to Python 2.4+.

 To use unittest2 instead of unittest simply replace import unittest with import unittest2.

-Classes in unittest2 derive from the appropriate classes in unittest, so it should be possible to use the unittest2 test running infrastructure without having to switch all your tests to using unittest2 immediately.
+Classes in unittest2 derive from the equivalent classes in unittest, so it should be possible to use the unittest2 test running infrastructure without having to switch all your tests to using unittest2 immediately.
 Similarly you can use the new assert methods on unittest2.TestCase with the standard unittest test running infrastructure.
 Not all of the new features in unittest2 will work with the standard unittest test loaders and runners however.

 New features include: